Last updated: Oct-31-2023

-This section walks you through the steps of embedding self-hosted and cloud-hosted video players, setting them to play a video from your Media Library, and for a self-hosted player, applying commonly used video player methods and properties.
+This section walks you through the steps of embedding self-hosted and cloud-hosted video players, setting them to play a video from your Cloudinary product environment, and for a self-hosted player, applying commonly used video player methods and properties.

 For example, the following includes the standard, minified package from unpkg.com: